cheiraml/RisitasCorp_Rider/README.md

 }
  ```

  Each 100 ms the display is changing the direction with respect to the movement going through the gyroscope; and each second ends by evaluating the above positions to find a change and is transformed creating a vector of 3 variables.
+  ***3 ScriptComunicator***

+with the scriptcommunicator, we can verify that the sensor data is being received and that it reaches the computer.

-***Simple Bicycle physics***
+***4 Simple Bicycle physics***

 **Vector transformation to direction**